neroccc/Query-Decision-Regression-for-Misinformation-Prevention-in-Social-Networks/README.md

 The data used in the paper is in the folder named `data/`.
 Each folder corresponds to a social network structure.
 The query-decision pairs and ground truth social network can be found in it.
 ## StratLearner
 We have the code for training MetaLeraner as train.py.
-We also have the code reproduce the results shown in the paper in sauto.py
+We also have the code reproducing the results shown in the paper in sauto.py
 ### Usage
 #### Run
 ```